Spanish Language Journalism Masters

 - Pass the TOEFL exam with a minimum score of 500 or score of 80 in the online exam –if your degree is from an institution outside the U.S.

-- Pass the EXADEP or the Graduate Entrance Exam (GRE) with a minimum score of 525 points.
+- Pass the EXADEP or the Graduate Entrance Exam (GRE) with no minimum required score.

 - Submit two letters of recommendation from university professors or professional journalists.